Wayne Med-Direct scholarship

 WSUSOM’s holistic admission process may consider other factors that are not limited to the above criteria.
 If the School of Medicine admission committee identifies a serious issue (i.e. history of unprofessional behavior of the student in academic and/or social settings, serious concerns in undergraduate academic progress, failure to complete Wayne Med-Direct program requirements etc.), it has the sole authority to decide that the student cannot be admitted to the School of Medicine M.D. program.
 In such event, the student will not meet the fifth requirement listed above, and therefore cannot be awarded the WSUSOM scholarship.

 What are the undergraduate room and board options offered by the Wayne Med-Direct Undergraduate Scholarship?

 Wayne Med-Direct Undergraduate Scholarship offers room and board to Wayne Med-Direct students in university housing for the fall, winter, spring and summer semesters during the four years of their undergraduate term.
 All Wayne Med-Direct students must live in university housing during their undergraduate term and there is no option to commute.
 All housing and meal plan options will not be available to students to choose from.

-Available housing options in fall and winter semesters are: First- and second-year students will stay at Towers Residential Suites and be assigned to D or F suites and must live with other Wayne Med-Direct students.
-Third- and fourth-year students have the option to choose their living space (Towers Residential Suites-D or F suites or Anthony Wayne Apartments-Four bedroom suites) and their roommates.
+Available housing options in fall and winter semesters are: All students will stay at Towers Residential Suites and be assigned to D or F suites.
 In the spring/summer semesters, students will be assigned to available housing spaces on campus.

-Available meal plan options in fall and winter semesters are: First-year students will receive the Warrior Pass 50 (Unlimited swipes + 50 Warrior Dollars) meal plan.
-Second, third and fourth-year students will have the option to choose from Warrior Pass 50 (Unlimited swipes + 50 Warrior Dollars) or Weekly 12 + 350 (12 swipes a week + 350 Warrior Dollars) meal plans.
-In spring/summer semesters, students will receive a meal plan which offers three swipes per day during the entire semester or a combination of Warrior Dollars and meal swipes.
+Available meal plan options in fall and winter semesters are: First-year students can choose from Warrior Pass 200, Weekly 15 + 400, and Block 175 + 550 meal plans.
+Second, third and fourth-year students can choose from Warrior Pass 200, Weekly 15 + 400, Block 175 + 550 and Block 110 + 550 meal plans.
+In spring/summer semesters, students will receive an applicable meal plan which offers a combination of Warrior Dollars and meal swipes.